 AT YOUR SESSION:

-- If possible, leave your phone, wallet, bulky keys, etc. in a bag to carry around or hand them to me to put with my stuff.
+- If possible, place your PHONE, wallet, bulky keys, etc. in a bag to carry around or hand them to me to put with my stuff.
 These things bulge in pockets and peak out of pockets and they just look funny in pictures.
-I usually am carrying around a bag and I can store your car keys.
-Women - leave your purse in the car - there have been reported car break-ins for photographers and clients at parks.
+I usually am carrying around a bag and I can store your stuff.
+Please don’t leave valuables in the car - there have been reported car break-ins for photographers and clients at parks.
 People are unfortunately preying on us since they know we’ll be gone from the parking lot for period of time and possibly are leaving belongings in the car.

 - If you have young children - try to make sure their faces are clean before getting out of the car.
 I don't know about you, but my kids always seem to have bits of food, yogurt stains, and/or snot on their face.
 Yes, I can edit this out but it's much less time-consuming if I don't have to.